exvim/main/README.md

 - Highly active community
 - Can be installed with a variety of plugin managers, Vundle or pathogen.
 (Repo in GitHub, standard runtime path structure)

-## Repositories in exVim organization
+## Repositories in exVim Organization

 This is the main entry point for exVim project.
 This repo contains the essential `.vimrc` configuration for running exVim.
 Other ex-vim-plugins can be found in exVim organization.
 They are installed by